jacksund/simmate/docs/apps/badelf.md

 check_for_covalency: true
 ```

-Then, execute the workflow:
+And run the workflow:
 ``` bash
 simmate workflows run input.yaml
 ```

-### (b) From Input Structure
+### (b) from structure

-If you want Simmate to handle the VASP calculation, workflows are available that will first perform the required DFT and then BadELF.
+If you would prefer to have Simmate handle the VASP calculation, workflows are available that will first run the required DFT and then BadELF.

 These workflows are stored in the `Warren Lab` app, which contains our lab's preferred VASP settings.
 Refer to the `Warren Lab` app for more details and to view the available workflows.